wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msteams-task-modules/includes/7-exercise-use-task-modules-bots.md

 - **Application Insights**: Off
 - **Microsoft App ID and password**: Auto create App ID and password

 Azure will start to provision the new resource.
 This will take a moment or two.
-Once its finished, navigate to the bot resource in the resource group.
+Once it's finished, navigate to the bot resource in the resource group.

 ![Screenshot of searching for the bot registration resource](../media/07-azure-bot-registration-03.png)